McKenna offering $2B in low-carbon project funding to most, not all, provinces

 The federal government will decide how to allocate the money raised by carbon taxes it imposes, and is looking at giving at least some of it back in direct grants to individual families and small businesses.

 Manitoba chose not to sign the framework in an attempt to leverage more money for health care.
-It is less opposed to a price on carbon, but reports say the province may prefer a federally imposed carbon tax to force Ottawa to wear the political fallout.
+It is less opposed to a price on carbon, but sources tell The Canadian Press the province may prefer a federally imposed carbon tax to force Ottawa to wear the political fallout.

+Manitoba officials and Ottawa officials continue to negotiate possible terms to have Manitoba join the agreement.

 — Follow @mrabson on Twitter